sinangoral/possibilistic-design/about.md

 {: .important-title }
 > Office Hours
 >
 > We will meet for office hours in HL A10 on an as-needed basis.
-If you'd like to chat about work for this course, separate research, or another topic altogether, please email me and I would be happy to set up a time.
+If you’d like to chat about work for this course, research, or a separate topic altogether, please email me and I would be happy to set up a time.